dart-lang/site-www/src/content/libraries/async/async-await.md

 1. The **`await`** keyword appears before calling the asynchronous functions `fetchUserOrder()` and `createOrderMessage()`.

-### How do execution flow work with async and await?
+### Review the execution flow with async and await

-An `async` function runs _synchronously_ until the first `await` keyword.
+An `async` function runs _synchronously_ until the first `await` operator.
-This means that within an `async` function body, all synchronous code before the first `await` keyword executes immediately.
+This means that within an `async` function body, all synchronous code before the first `await` operator executes immediately.

 #### Example: Execution within async functions